Chessington to Cheam walk

 For the return journey, there are frequent trains to London from Cheam.
 Chessington South and Cheam are on different train lines but both stations are in London boroughs so use Oyster, Contactless or a TfL Travelcard (to zone 6)

-It is possible to start or end the walk at Ewell, where the walk stops for lunch.
-The nearest stationis Ewell West.
+A short cut is available in Nonsuch Park.
+It is also possible to start or end the walk at Ewell, where the walk stops for lunch.
+The nearest station is Ewell West.

 There are several options for refreshments towards the end of the walk, including: